saeed1262/MoVi-Toolbox/README.md

 - Python 3.*
 - MATLAB v>2017

-In case you are interested in using body shape data (or also AMASS/MoVi original data) follow the instruction in [AMASS Github page](https://github.com/nghorbani/amass)
+In case you are interested in using body shape data (or also AMASS/MoVi original data) follow the instructions on [AMASS Github page](https://github.com/nghorbani/amass)

 ## Tutorials
 We release tools for MATLAB and Python ...